 It wasn’t supposed to be like this.
 I knew this from all the breastfeeding forums I read.

 I watched him latch and realized he wasn’t opening his mouth wide enough and was sucking my nipple in like a straw.
-I tried and tried to improve his latch but failed miserable and ultimately ended up nursing through the pain at first.
+I tried and tried to improve his latch but failed miserably and ultimately ended up nursing through the pain at first.

 Common reasons for an improper latch include: